creaktive/rainbarf/README.md

     Use [load average](https://en.wikipedia.org/wiki/Load\_(computing)) metric instead of CPU utilization.
     You might want to set the `--max` threshold since this is an absolute value and has varying ranges on different systems.

+- `--[no]swap`

+    Display the swap usage.
+    Used swap amount is added to the total amount, but the free swap amount is not!

 - `--max NUMBER`

     Maximum `loadavg` you expect before rescaling the chart.
 Default is 1.